-To outline specific directions on how to implement and comply with the Policy and Procedure Framework and all associated documents.
+This manual gives detailed directions about policy creation, revision and rescission.
 For specific information on the steps for academic versus administrative policy development and approval, see the Academic Policies Procedure and the Administrative Policies Procedure.
 The information in this Manual does not supersede the detailed steps in the approved Procedures.